LorexGitHub/rag-embedding-experiment/README.md

 ### Memory Management

 Models are loaded one at a time in subprocess isolation (`multiprocessing.spawn`).
 Each model is loaded in a fresh child process, and all memory is fully freed when the process exits.
-This prevents page-file exhaustion on Windows and allows running all four models sequentially even on machines with limited RAM.
+This prevents page-file exhaustion on Windows and allows running all models sequentially even on machines with limited RAM.

 ### Evaluation Metrics

-- **Exact Match**: Binary — does the generated answer match the ground truth exactly?
+- **Substring Match**: Binary — is the ground truth found within the generated answer?
 - **ROUGE-L F1**: Measures longest common subsequence overlap
 - **Semantic Similarity**: Cosine similarity between answer and ground truth embeddings
 - **LLM Quality Score**: 1–5 rating from a judge LLM (requires generator LLM)